 Save Type Location of Database Codes Target Table and Columns Behavior to Delete and/or Zero Data 1 Anywhere; depends on placement of tags in the sheet.
 Typically used in templates/plan files and reports.
 Target table and columns must already exist in the database.
 Can save to data tables or reference tables.
-If Zero on Save enabled is On, data from the prior save is zeroed before performing the new save (based on the document ID or a custom save tag).
+If Zero on Save enabled is On , data from the prior save is zeroed before performing the new save (based on the document ID or a custom save tag).
 Rows of data can be deleted by flagging the row for deletion instead of save.

-Save Type Location of Database Codes Target Table and Columns Behavior to Delete and/or Zero Data 3 Column A, and rows 1-3.
+3 Column A, and rows 1-3.
 Typically used in driver files.
 The table and columns are created based on the sheet structure.
 Creates a document reference table.
-The table and columns are recreated to match the spreadsheet data.
+The table and columns are re- created to match the spreadsheet data.
 If a row or column is deleted or zeroed in the spreadsheet, it is deleted or zeroed in the table.

-4 Anywhere; depends on placement of tags in the sheet.
+Save Location of Database Target Table and Behavior to Delete and/or Type Codes Columns Zero Data 4 Anywhere; depends on placement of tags in the sheet.
 Typically used in reports.
 Modifies certain table structure settings and system settings.
 Depends on the operation being performed.
 Zeroing does not apply to this process, but in some cases records can be deleted or restored to default values.